promregator/promregator/docs/invalidate-cache.md

 Caches also have an expiry timeout.
 Entries in the cache, which have not been *used* for the duration of the expiry timeout, will be deleted.
 Each cache has a corresponding (default) expiry timeout.
 Expiry timeouts can be configured.
 See the sections `cf.cache.expiry.*` in our [configuration page](./config.md).

+A detailed explanation on the caching concept can also be found in [a comment by eaglerainbow at issue #67](https://github.com/promregator/promregator/issues/67#issuecomment-424098535) (called the "new caching approach" there).

 ## Cache Invalidation via HTTP REST Endpoint